-- To activate sleeping cells in the viral reservoir - 2.
+- To activate sleeping cells in the viral reservoir. - 2.
 To answer questions about ongoing HIV replication on ART.
-For example, are there places in the body that ART doesn't reach? - To see whether immune damage from HIV can be reversed - To generate vaccines or immune-based treatment that would keep viral load under control, but without needing ART
+For example, are there places in the body that ART doesn't reach? - To see whether immune damage from HIV can be reversed. - To use a vaccines or immune-based treatment to keep viral load under control, but without needing ART.